Purina Pro Plan Large Breed Adult Food (34 lb)

 Active dogs burn more calories and benefit from performance or active formulas with higher protein (28%+) and fat content.

-High-energy breeds like the Collie need dog foods that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active Collie.
+High-energy breeds like the Collie need dog foods that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active Collie -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Food Choice

 The Collie is predisposed to certain health conditions that should directly influence your dog foods choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Bloat: